upenndigitalscholarship/printing-in-prisons/blog/chod.md

 ![Logo](/assets/img/cho2.png)

-As seen from two different confessions of faith from Phelps and Russell, inmates, whether in solitude or as a group, professed to God and one another to practice
+As seen from two different confessions of faith from Phelps and Russell, inmates, whether in solitude or as a group, professed to God and one another to practice the virtues of mercy, forgiveness, and graciousness.

 ## **Lesson #2: How Influential Religious Leaders Gathered and United Inmates**